hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 ## DESeq2 differential gene expression analysis workflow

-With the 2 lines of code above, we just completed the workflow for the differential gene expression analysis with DESeq2.
+With the 2 lines of code in the previous lesson, we just completed the workflow for the differential gene expression analysis with DESeq2.
 The steps in the analysis are output below:

 <img src="../img/deseq2_workflow_separate.png" width="200">